Back Back

 Ineligible Debts

-A DRO may not be available to cover debts, including child support and maintenance payments, social fund loans, magistrates court fines, confiscation orders relating to criminal activity and student loans.
+A DRO may not be available to cover debts including child support and maintenance payments, social fund loans, magistrates court fines, confiscation orders relating to criminal activity and student loans.

 Personal Loans